top of page

 Membership Responsibilities

-• Abide by the Code of Conduct; safety is the responsibility of every community member
+• Safety is the responsibility of every community member.

-• Be patient and kind to everyone.
-Be courteous and respectful to club members and staff
+• Be courteous and respectful to club members and staff.

 Membership Activities and Services